-Energy Education Specialists are tasked with involving all members of the FCPS Energy Education Team (students, staff, parents and other community members) to focus efforts to ensure efficient and effective stewardship of public resources (both economic and environmental) through continually striving to reduce district energy use and cost without negatively impacting health and safety, the educational environment, or productivity.
-The Energy Education Specialist's focus of energy conservation is achieved through behavior management and education with the following objectives:
+The energy management section is led by an Office of Facilities Management (OFM) Coordinator and includes a team of fourteen Energy Education Specialists.
+These staff members are tasked with involving all members of the FCPS Energy Education Team (anyone who utilizes an FCPS facility - students, staff, parents, and other community members) to focus efforts to ensure efficient and effective stewardship of public resources (both economic and environmental) through continually striving to reduce energy use and cost without negatively impacting health and safety, the educational environment, or productivity.
+This team also supports a successful internship program to encourage workforce development in this emerging job market.
+The Energy Education Specialist's focus on energy conservation is achieved through behavior management and education with the following objectives:

-- I. Coordinate energy savings efforts and implement appropriate best practices. - II.
-Evaluate and utilize the most effective energy providers and rates. - III.
-Report on program efforts and status via various media and methods. - IV.
-Prepare energy budget draft for district leadership. - V. Oversee accurate execution of energy billing and payment functions. - VI.
-Research and recommend energy efficient methods and materials. - VII.
-Utilize accounting software to manage energy usage and cost data. - VIII.
-Develop and maintain professional and industry contacts. - IX.
-Seek program improvement through staff development. - X. Implement methods for measuring and recognizing success. - XI.
-Produce and provide appropriate extracurricular instructional opportunities.
+- Coordinate energy savings efforts and implement appropriate best practices. - Evaluate and utilize the most effective energy providers and rates. - Report on program efforts and status via various media and methods. - Prepare energy budget draft for district leadership. - Oversee accurate execution of energy billing and payment functions. - Research and recommend energy efficient methods and materials. - Utilize accounting software to manage energy usage and cost data. - Develop and maintain professional and industry contacts. - Seek program improvement through staff development. - Implement methods for measuring and recognizing success. - Produce and provide appropriate extracurricular instructional opportunities.